2022 United States House of Representatives elections in Iowa

 The 2022 United States House of Representatives elections in Iowa were held on November 8, 2022, to elect the four U.S. representatives from the State of Iowa, one from each of the state's four congressional districts.
 The elections coincided with the other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
-These was the first congressional elections held in Iowa after the 2020 redistricting cycle.
+These were the first congressional elections held in Iowa after the 2020 redistricting cycle.

-Republicans won all 4 House seats, making this the first time since 1994 that Democrats have been completely shut out of Iowa's House delegation.
+Republicans won all four House seats, making this the first time since 1994 that Democrats had been completely shut out of Iowa's House delegation.
+This also marks the first time since 1956 that there are no Democrats in Iowa's Congressional delegation.

 Background

 In the 2020 elections, Republicans flipped the 1st and 2nd congressional districts while holding the 4th, while Democrats only managed to hold onto the 3rd.
-Iowa is considered to be an important state in the 2022 midterm elections, as Republicans only needed a net gain of 5 seats to flip the House of Representatives, and the 3rd district had one of the closest House elections won by a Democrat in 2020.
+Iowa was considered to be an important state in the 2022 midterm elections, as Republicans only needed a net gain of five seats to flip the House of Representatives, and the 3rd district had one of the closest House elections won by a Democrat in 2020.
 At an event in 2021, United States Senator Ted Cruz (R-TX), claimed that the "road to the majority...comes through Iowa."
 However, Democrats remained optimistic, with former U.S. Representative Abby Finkenauer saying she "couldn't be more excited" about the roster of Iowa Democrats running for Congress in 2022.